 These wines are the record-breakers that attract media attention worldwide.
 When it comes to your wine investment you don’t have to invest six or even five figure sums to see good returns from investing in fine wine and a portfolio can be started with a case of a blue-chip Bordeaux such as Chateau Lafite Rothschild for as little as circa £3,000.

-As a stable, tangible asset fine wine investment generally provides good long-term growth that can outperform equities and gold, diversify portfolios, reduce risk and provide the opportunity for good returns which do not normally attract Capital Gains Tax, subject to personal circumstances.
+As a stable, tangible asset fine wine investment generally provides good long-term growth.
+Fine wine can outperform equities and gold, diversify portfolios, reduce risk and provide the opportunity for good returns which do not normally attract Capital Gains Tax, subject to personal circumstances.